Budget Categories List: 6 Essential Groups for a Perfect Budget

 For those who prefer more precision and control, zero-based budgeting assigns every dollar a specific purpose.

-Financial Goals & Protection (The Wealth Builder)
+Financial Goals and Protection (The Wealth Builder)

 This is the category that elevates your budget from basic expense tracking to a deliberate system for wealth creation and financial security.
 It is where discipline meets long-term vision.